dmfranko/printer-load-test/README.md

 printer-load-test
 =================

-Load test a LPR printer.
+You can use this tool to load test a LPR printer.
+Currently it has only been used or tested on OSX, but it should work on Linux as well.

 You'll need to install the work_queue gem.